About Project Play: Baltimore

-Baltimore is the first model community initiative organized by the Aspen Institute's Project Play team.
-Supported by Under Armour, it is a bold experiment designed to serve and inspire Baltimore's communities.
-The UA House, a newly revitalized community center on Fayette Street, serves as the hub for the initiative.
+Baltimore was the first model community initiative organized by the Aspen Institute's Project Play team.
+Supported by Under Armour, it was a bold experiment designed to serve and inspire Baltimore's communities.
+The UA House, a newly revitalized community center on Fayette Street, served as the hub for the initiative.

-The project’s initial three-year focus will be on East Baltimore, specifically a two-square mile area that is home to 19 schools and approximately 12,000 children.
-To facilitate the effort, the Aspen Institute and Under Armour will:
+The project’s initial two-year focus has been on East Baltimore, specifically a two-square-mile area that is home to 19 schools and approximately 12,000 children.
+Together, the Aspen Institute and Under Armour have:

 Helped stakeholders understand the State of Play for youth in the community through a custom report (read)